 Things to do in Riga

 Riga is a place where you can get lost, spellbound by what’s around you.
-It’s also a place that you can come for a short stay or few, throughout the year.
+It’s also a place that you can come for a short stay or a few, throughout the year.
 There is enough here to keep anyone happy while they are exploring Riga.

 Exploring Riga – squares and markets

 Town Hall Square

 Although Livu Square was created after WWII, it blends nicely with the rest of the city.
 Lined by 18th century residential buildings, it’s a great spot to admire the colourful buildings.
 Here you’ll also find the Great Guild Hall and the Small Guild Hall.
 During summers, there are concerts and patios for people watching.
 You’re most likely end up here at some point as you’re exploring Riga Old Town.

 For a throwback to 19th century wooden architecture, head over to the Kalnciems Quarter.
 Here you’ll find six restored wooden houses, surrounding an apple orchard.
 Today, the restored houses are home to numerous cafes, restaurants and shops selling arts and crafts.

 Originally constructed as barracks for the troops during the 18th century.
 Today the yellow buildings along Torna Street are home to bars, restaurants, service shops and stores.
 This is also a great place for exploring Riga and discovering the old city gates and the pretty streets.